mapbender/mapbender-documentation/en/book/database.rst

 Using multiple databases
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Using multiple databases is easy with Mapbender3 and advised if you want to separate your own data from Mapbender's.
+Using multiple databases is easy with Mapbender and advised if you want to separate your own data from Mapbender's.
 This is useful in a scenario where you have your own custom code provided by an non-Mapbender bundle.

 There's always a default database connection and all Mapbender code assumes that it can access it's data using that default database connection.

 So if your code wants to use a different database you have to define a second named database connection and always
 use that named database connection.

 * Write the additional parameter "default_connection".
-This is the database-connection that Mapbender3 uses as the default (e.g. ``default_connection: default`` or ``default_connection: search_db``).
+This is the database-connection that Mapbender uses as the default (e.g. ``default_connection: default`` or ``default_connection: search_db``).

 Here is an example for a database connection block in the **config.yml** with two connections: